 On entering False Bay, make for an approach waypoint 34°10.080’S – 18°27.720’E and then to a final approach waypoint 34°11.250’S – 18°26.000’E. This will position you just off the Bullnose outside the marina.
 From there you can proceed to anchor, swing or marina moorings.

-On arrival in Simon’s Bay, call the SA Navy on call sign “Bullnose” on chan 17 to inform them of your intentions.
-You can also try the yacht club “Dolphin” on chan 71 or call the marina manager “Spilly” on 071 383 1863 anytime.
+On arrival in Simon’s Bay, call the SA Navy on call sign “Bullnose” on channel 17 to inform them of your intentions.
+You can also try the yacht club “Dolphin” on channel 71.
 Watch out for heavy winds in this bay, 50 knots is commonplace here and can change from SE to NW overnight.

 NOTE: NEITHER THE STMC NOR FBYC TAKE ANY RESPONSIBILITY FOR ANY DAMAGE OR DISASTER RESULTING FROM ANCHORING OR MOORING IN SIMON’S BAY